perwin/s4g_barsizes/README.md

 ## Jupyter Notebooks

-There are two Python notebooks:
+There are two Jupyter Python notebooks:

    * `barsize_fits.ipynb` -- generates (and saves to a text file) various fits

-   * `barsizes_figures_for_paper.ipynb` -- generates the figures for the paper
+   * `barsizes_figures_for_paper.ipynb` -- generates the figures for the paper (using fit coefficients saved by the first notebook)

 ## Python Code